efritz/blog/content/articles/arrow-structured-concurrency.md

 }
 ```

-Another major divergence from Golang-like semantics is that all of the asynchronous operations must be cancellable deregisterable.
+Another major divergence from Golang-like semantics is that all of the asynchronous operations must be cancellable or deregisterable.
 This is not true in non- preemptive Golang -- exceptions cannot be injected into a running goroutine and goroutines only yield control on communication (reading/writing from a channel or IO).
 If such a concurrency construct were implemented in a language with channel-rich communication, deadlocks would superabound.
-However, such structured concurrency may useful as a replacement for the common uses of channels.
+However, such structured concurrency may be useful as a replacement for the common uses of channels.

 Nathan Smith quoted ([Knuth, 1974](https://scholar.google.com/scholar?cluster=17147143327681396418&hl=en&as_sdt=0,5), p.275) when he proposes moving away from the `go` keyword, which he argues creates goto-like spaghetti flow, in favor of structured concurrency.